hobo71/wpsso-tweet-a-quote/readme.txt

 == Description ==

-<blockquote><h2>Twitter-style Quoted Text with Tweet Link and Customizable CSS</h2></blockquote>

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-tweet-a-quote/assets/icon-256x256.png">

+<p><strong>Twitter-style Quoted Text with Tweet Link and Customizable CSS</strong></p>

-<p><strong>Add Twitter-style quoted text to your content that's easily Tweeted by your readers.</strong></p>
+<p>Add Twitter-style quoted text to your content, which is easily Tweeted by your readers.</p>

-<p><strong>Features an easy "Tweet a Quote" toolbar button in the Visual Editor</strong> &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.</p>
+<p>Features an easy "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.</p>

-<p><strong>Uses your existing WPSSO settings to shorten URLs</strong>, add a Twitter business @username, and recommend the author's @username after sharing.</p>
+<p>Uses your existing WPSSO Core settings to shorten URLs, add a Twitter business @username, and recommend the author's @username after tweeting the quote.</p>

 <p>Developers and advanced users will appreciate the ability to easily re-style the CSS that WPSSO Tweet a Quote (aka WPSSO TAQ) uses for the quote and Tweet link.</p>

-**WPSSO Tweet a Quote is *incredibly fast* and coded for performance:**

-WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.

-WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.4 or better required).
+<p>WPSSO Tweet a Quote is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>